 Cancer risk is substantially elevated among solid organ transplant recipients, who receive long-term immunosuppressant medications to prevent organ rejection.
 To better understand the etiology of cancer in this population, investigators are conducting the Transplant Cancer Match Study.
 This study is a collaborative effort with the Health Resources and Services Administration, which oversees the U.S. solid organ transplant network.
-Data from multiple state and regional cancer registries are linked with the U.S. registry of transplant recipients, to cover more than 50% of the U.S. transplant population.
+Data from multiple state and regional cancer registries are linked with the U.S. registry of transplant recipients, to cover approximately two-thirds of the U.S. transplant population.

 For more information, contact Eric Engels.